Low Carb Chocolate Hostess Cupcakes – Copycat Recipe

 - Using a knife or a 1 inch round cookie cutter, core each cupcake and cut just the top off each core (to put back on the filled cupcakes).

-- Scoop out all of the coconut cream and place in large bowl.
+- Scoop out the coconut cream and place it in a large bowl.

 - Add 3 tbsp powdered sweetener and vanilla extract and beat until it resembles whipped cream.